-Provisions Costs Benefits Policies 4.6.1.1 Significant resources may be required over the period of the Plan to ensure that an adequate level of involvement is maintained.
+Provisions Costs Benefits Policies 5.6.1.1 Significant resources may be required over the period of the Plan to ensure that an adequate level of involvement is maintained.
 Applicants for consents will have to bear the burden of additional consultation and involvement.
-Some users of the Plan may not understand the need for tangata whenua involvement.
-Tangata Whenua re involved in the decision making

-T 1 Policies 4.6.1.2 Significant resources may be required over the period of the Plan to ensure that an adequate level of engagement is maintained.
+Some users of the Plan may not understand the need for tangata Tangata Whenua re involved in the decision making process.
+Council actively involve Tangata Whenua in Resource management processes.
+Policies 5.6.1.2 whenua involvement.
+Significant resources may be required over the period of the Plan to ensure that an adequate level of engagement is maintained.
 Council and Tangata Whenua can explore ways to create new, or improve existing relationships.
 Setting out protocols, or updating existing documents will lead to improved efficiency.
-Policies 4.6.1.3 Reference to lengthy iwi management plans will add costs to applicants.
+Policies 5.6.1.3 Reference to lengthy iwi management plans will add costs to applicants.
 The two documents refer to overlapping geographical areas which may lead to complexities in understanding of weights given to comments received.
 Iwi management plans are actively referenced in decisions.
 Users of the Plan can identify significant issues that must be addressed in assessments of effects on the environment.
-Policies 4.6.1.4 The need to include provision for these values may not be understood by users of the Plan.
-Additional costs may be incurred in consultation. acknowledged even though the complexities of non- tangible interests are best interpreted by tangata Policies 4.6.1.5 Difficulty in applying the effects of "values" to more simplistic Plan requirements.
+Policies 5.6.1.4 The need to include provision for these values may not be understood by users of the Plan.
+Additional costs may be incurred in consultation.
+Maori values are acknowledged even though the complexities of non-tangible interests are best interpreted by tangata whenua.
+Policies 5.6.1.5 Difficulty in applying the effects of "values" to more simplistic Plan requirements.
 The effects of development proposals on the environment can be accurately understood.
-Policies 4.6.2.1 Costs associated with identifying these resources.
+Policies 5.6.2.1 Costs associated with identifying these resources.
 Difficulties in representing non tangible values to two dimension mapping.
-This will provide clarity for all users of the Plan and allow assessments of effects to be efficient, and Policies Difficulty in applying the effects of "values" to more simplistic Being able to rely in an informed source through CIA
+This will provide clarity for all users of the Plan and allow assessments of effects to be efficient.
+Policies 5.6.2.2 Difficulty in applying the effects of "values" to more simplistic Plan requirements.
+Acknowledging the need for secret files.
+Being able to rely in an informed source through CIA and to tangata whenua.